Billie Eilish’s Hair Make-Under Gets A Thumbs Up From Her Fans

 She may have colored the roots her natural color – or at least the easier to manage dark brunette – or the photo is just a trick of the light.

 Eilish tagged the photo with Green Day frontman Billie Joe Armstrong and photographer Bradley Ogbonna.
 Based on that and her clothing, it appears the image is from the interview and photoshoot the two musicians did with Rolling Stone in October of 2019.
-Ogbanna shared some of the photos on his Instagram account, and in some Eilish’s hair appears to be brunette – possibly due to the lighting in the photoshoot.
+Ogbanna shared some of the photos on his Instagram account, and in some Eilish’s hair appears to be mostly brunette – possibly due to the lighting in the photoshoot.

 That said, it seems like Eilish is leaning towards a make-under more and more these days.
 On December 5, she released the new music video for her song "Xanny," and fans were stunned by how different she looked in the opening frames.
 In them, the singer ditches her wild two-toned hair for a softer chestnut brown lob.